 I have spent many days around Passo Falzarego exploring the area.
 There is lots to do here as you are about it find out!

-The pass is located 30 minute drive away from Cortina D'Ampezzo in the direction of Selva di Cadore or Corvara.
+The pass is a 30 minute drive away from Cortina D’Ampezzo in the direction of Selva di Cadore or Corvara.

-Just like the previously mentioned Passo Giau, the Falzarego mountain pass lies on the Alta Via 1.
+Just like the previously mentioned Passo Giau, the Falzarego mountain pass also lies on the Alta Via 1.
 It's also home to rifugio Lagazuoi - one of the most photogenic mountain huts in the Dolomites, which stands a few hundred meters above it.

-You can spend the day here hiking through the Lagazuoi tunnels and learn about the gruel history of this place dating back to the First World War.
+You can spend the day here hiking through the Lagazuoi tunnels and learn about the gruelling history of this place dating back to the First World War.

 Only a short hike away from the pass lies Lago Limides, another iconic photo spot in the Dolomites, where you can see the reflections of Tofana di Rozes – a mountain peak pictured above.